 Sample loan estimate, Page 2.
 Image: CFPB

-At the end of the day, the best mortgage rate alone doesn’t make for the best offer.
+At the end of the day, the lowest–rate loan isn’t always the best offer.

-The rate and closing costs both have to be factored in.
-Their relative weight will depend on your goals, and how long you plan to stay in the house.
+Your interest rate and closing costs both have to be factored in.
+Their relative weight will depend on your financial goals and how long you plan to stay in the home.

-For instance, if you’re only going to own the house for a few years, a higher rate but lower upfront costs might make sense.
+For instance, if you’re only going to own the home a few years, a higher rate but lower upfront costs might make sense.

 Tips to get the lowest mortgage rate